 We previously also kept our own Lieutenancy contact and other information on this site, but our non-specific domain name seems to have resulted in our Officers receiving an increasing number of email messages, telephone calls, and (occasionally) even checks which should have been directed to other US Lieutenancies.
 The Lieutenancy website for the North Central US Lieutenancy is now to be found at http://eohsjnorthcentral.org.
 If you are looking for specific information about the Order's activities elsewhere in the United States, links to a map showing the territories covered by and links to the websites of all the US Lieutenancies can be found in the dropdown 'Contact Information' menu above and on our Links Page.
 The Links Page also includes links to the sites of some international Lieutenancies.

-Since 2011, the Latin Patriarchate of Jerusalem has been publishing a monthly newsletter, copies of which will be made available from our News Pages.
-The English version of the latest (December, 2013) edition of the newsletter has recently been issued.
+Since 2011, the Latin Patriarchate of Jerusalem has been publishing a monthly newsletter, copies of which are made available from our News Pages.
+The English version of the latest (December, 2014) edition of the newsletter has recently been issued.

-Please take some time to explore the site, and let the know about any links which take you to an error page or to somewhere other than you expect, any factual, grammatical, or spelling errors you spot on the site, and/or any other problems you may have browsing it.
+If you have been here before, you will see that we have given the site an entirely new look.
+We hope that you agree that this enhances its appearance.
+We have made very few changes to its structure or content, so you should still find it easy to locate the information you want.
+Please take some time to explore it, and let the know about any links which take you to an error page or to somewhere other than you expect, any factual, grammatical, or spelling errors you spot on the site, and/or any other problems you may have browsing it.

 Particularly if you are a Member of the Order, please also let the have any suggestions for changes in the contents, appearance or structure of the site which you think would make it more attractive and/or more useful to you or to the browsing public.